joelving/Blog/content/post/reinventing-time-reporting-part-1.md

 {{< /highlight >}}

 This is very much a hot path, so any and all optimizations are welcome - please let me know if you see something.

+> UPDATE: MatchesFrom previously had a bug caused by missing bounds checks.
+If you used it for anything, please update it.

 ### Consuming the pipe